BBaird77/docker_guide_ds/README.md

   - The [jupyter/all-spark-notebook](https://hub.docker.com/r/jupyter/all-spark-notebook) could be used by using `cd docker-spark`.
 5. Within the respective `docker-` folder in your terminal you can now run `docker compose up` to take advantage of the `docker-compose.yaml` file within the directory.

-_Note that the command line versions require that the full local volume path is specified.
+- _Note 1: the command line versions require that the full local volume path is specified.
 We will be able to use relative file paths with the yaml._

+- _Note 2: There are a few other `docker-` based folders for additional examples of building a container._

+## Streamlit App

+After opening a terminal in the directory `~/docker-streamlit` and running `docker compose up` you should see action in the containers section of Docker and your terminal.

+Now you can open your streamlit app at [http://localhost:8501](http://localhost:8501)

+### Developing your App

+Microsoft's Visual Studio code provides guidance on [developing inside a Container using Visual Studio Code Remote [Development](https://code.visualstudio.com/docs/devcontainers/containers).
+Let's use their [get started with development Containers in Visual Studio Code](https://code.visualstudio.com/docs/devcontainers/tutorial) tutorial.

+Now we can have a VS Code window running on the OS environment within the container.

 ## Spark-Notebook